endfront/LayJS/doc/spec.markdown

     - $observe
       This can only be set once using a non-take value with the LSON.

+    - $path
+      This can only be set once using a non-take value with the LSON.

     - $dataTravelling (`boolean`)

     - $dataTravelDelta (`number`)

     - $dataTravelLevel ('LAID.Level')

+    - $windowWidth

+    - $windowHeight

     - $naturalWidth (`number`)
       Width of the part occupied by text if its a text element, image if its an image element, otherwise if a view then the width occupied by the children parts.